French Social Charges in 2021

-However, unlike the social security contributions per se almost all sources of personal income and capital gains are liable to the prélèvements sociaux, and there is no direct correlation with benefits.
+However, unlike the social security contributions per se, almost all sources of personal income and capital gains are liable to the prélèvements sociaux and there is no direct correlation with social benefits.

 Strictly speaking, the solidarity tax (prélèvement de solidarité) is not a social charge, as the proceeds are not allocated to the social security budget, but it is generally considered in tandem with the social charges, as it is distinct from income tax.

 As can be seen from the table below the social charges actually comprise four different taxes, not all of which apply to all income, and in the case of CSG apply at different rates for different income.

 *Different rates that apply on pension income, depending on your income.
 The table below is for 2021, when the reference year used for assessment is 2019 income and EEA non-residents, only pay the solidarity tax of 7.5% on income and capital gains, not the social charges of 17.2%.

 UPDATE February 2022: Despite Brexit, most UK non-residents continue to benefit from the lower rate, which we set out in our news article Brexit and Social Charges

 In addition to these basic CSG rates there is CRDS payable at the rate of 0.5% and CASA of 0.3%, although those on 0% or 3.8% CSG rate do not pay CASA.

 If you are liable, the rate that will be used will depend on your total taxable income, not merely your pension income.
 That is to say it will apply on your ‘Revenu Fiscal de Référence' as shown on your tax notice.
 This means that for a couple who are taxed on a joint basis a common rate applies, irrespective if one of the spouses could have claimed a reduced rate or exemption.